gabriellecdjscott/gabriellecdjscott.github.io/index.md

 ## Projects

 ### [Aether Insights Flight Optimizer](https://aetherinsights.weebly.com)
 Developed an Aviation AI Fuel Emission Predictor & Weather Advisories Python-Flask Web Application.
 This project aimed to provide airlines with tools to optimize fuel consumption based on predictive analytics and real-time weather data.

 - **Objective**: Reduce fuel consumption and carbon emissions for airlines.
 - **Features**:
-  - **Fuel Emission Predictor**: Utilizes machine learning models to predict fuel usage based on flight data.
+  - **Fuel Emission Predictor**: Developed a Python chatbot for calculating fuel emissions based on weather conditions, achieving a margin of error of only 2%, enhancing operational efficiency for airline operators.
-  - **Weather Advisories**: Integrates with weather APIs to provide real-time weather updates affecting flight paths.
+  - **Weather Advisories**: Implemented a recommendation system for predicting 24-hour weather forecasts and providing SIGMET and TAF advisories, improving flight safety and planning.
   - **User Interface**: Built using Flask to provide a web-based interface for users to input flight data and receive recommendations.
+- **Tech Stack**: Python, Flask, OpenAI GPT models, TensorFlow.
 - **Impact**: Achieved a 15% reduction in fuel consumption for tested routes, highlighting significant cost savings and environmental benefits.

 ### [Hotel Reservation Booking Database Management System](https://github.com/gabriellecdjscott/HotelReservationDBMS)